All you need to know for visiting the Pantheon, Rome: the best time to go, how to get there, the best things to see, frequently asked questions.

 The best time for visiting the Pantheon

-The best time to see the Pantheon is anytime without a major line!
+That said, the best time to see the Pantheon is anytime without a major line!

 When I was growing up in Rome, tourism was strong in Rome but I was always able to walk inside the Pantheon at leisure, the lines being non-existent.